bazel-contrib/SIG-rules-authors/go-tutorial.md

 - Covering the use of rules_go with Bazel and Go
 - Creating a basic Go project for the tutorial
 - Implementing a WORKSPACE and BUILD.bazel files
-- Using gazelle to generate more WORKSPACE and BUILD.bazel updates
+- Using Gazelle to generate more WORKSPACE and BUILD.bazel updates
 - Utilizing different Bazel commands
-- An overview of gazelle and Go dependency management
+- An overview of Gazelle and Go dependency management
 - Understanding the contents of the WORKSPACE and BUILD.bazel files
-- Creating new internal dependencies and using gazelle to update bazel
+- Creating new internal dependencies and using Gazelle to update build files
 - Adding a new external Go dependency and the Go vendoring
-- Running and implementing Go tests with bazel
+- Running and implementing Go tests with Bazel
 - Learning about other rules in rules_go

 ## About Bazel and Go